FauxFaux/bloboperations/README.md

 -------

-The tests assume existence of a `test` user/database on the local machine, wich a password of "`test`".
+The tests assume existence of a `test` user/database on the local machine, with a password of "`test`".

     sudo -u postgres createuser test
     sudo -u postgres createdb -O test test